Jayangi2001/Edunova-Education-Application/README.md

 The application architecture is backed by a local/mock data layer supporting complete CRUD (Create, Read, Update, Delete) capability:

-* **Create:** Allows users to submit new quiz records, log performance inputs, and initiate file upload requests.
+* **Create:** Allows users can create their account, instructots can create the quizes and lessons, Students van create their own bookmarks.
 * **Read:** Dynamically fetches and binds active subject datasets to render individual row-items inside custom list view adapters.
-* **Update:** Updates individual grade metrics, modifies overall progress percentages, and toggles selection states in real-time.
+* **Update:** Students can update their profile, lesson / quiz / bookmark updates or add new one.
-* **Delete:** Supports the clean flushing of previous quiz states, clearing user selections when transitioning or safely terminating active screen instances.
+* **Delete:** Delete outdated or no longer accssesible student accounts, quizes, lessons and bookmarks.

 ---